High Availability for Your Production Environments: Introducing Database Replication in Timescale

 How Replicas Work

 Replicas are duplicates of your main database, which in this context is called “primary.”
 When you enable a replica, it will stay up-to-date as new data is added, updated, or deleted from your primary database.
-This is a major difference between a replica and a fork, which Timescale also supports: a fork is a snapshot of your database in a particular moment in time, but once created, it is independent of your primary.
+This is a major difference between a replica and a fork, which Timescale also supports: a fork is a snapshot of your database at a particular moment in time, but once created, it is independent of your primary.
 After forking, the data in your forked service won’t reflect the changes in the primary.

 PostgreSQL (and thus TimescaleDB) offers several methods for replication.
-However, setting up replication for a self-hosted database is a difficult task that includes many steps—from choosing which options suit you best, to actually spinning up a new server and adjusting configuration files, to tweaking configurations, and to building a full infrastructure that monitors the health of your primary and automatically failing-over to a replica when needed.
+However, setting up replication for a self-hosted database is a difficult task that includes many steps—from choosing which options suit you best to actually spinning up a new server and adjusting configuration files, tweaking configurations, and building a full infrastructure that monitors the health of your primary and automatically failing-over to a replica when needed.
 All the while avoiding “split-brain” scenarios in which two separate services both believe they are primaries, leading to data inconsistency issues.

-Timescale automates the process for you: we do the hard work so you don’t have to.
+Timescale automates the process for you: we do the hard work, so you don’t have to.

 Timescale replicas are asynchronous

-The primary database will commit a transaction as soon as they are applied to its local database, at which point it responds to a requesting client with success.
+The primary database will commit a transaction as soon as they are applied to its local database, at which point it responds to a requesting client successfully.
 In particular, it does not wait until the transaction is replicated and remotely committed by the replica (as would be the case with synchronous replicas).
-Instead, the transaction is asynchronously replicated to the replica by the primary shipping its Write-Ahead Log (WAL) files, hence the “quasi-real-time” synchronicity between primary and replica.

 We chose this design pattern for two important reasons.
 The first one, perhaps surprisingly, is high availability: with a single synchronous replica, the database service would stop accepting new writes if the replica fails, even if the primary remains available.
 The second is performance, as database writes are both lower latency (no round trip to the replica before responding) and can achieve higher throughput.
 And that’s important for time-series use cases, where ingest rates are often quite high and can be bursty as well.

 In the future, when we add support for multiple replicas, we plan to introduce the ability to configure quorum synchronous replication, where a transaction is committed once written to at least some replicas, but not necessarily all.
-This addresses one tradeoff with asynchronous replication, where a primary failure may lead to the loss of a few of the latest transactions that have yet to be streamed to any replicas.
+This addresses one trade-off with asynchronous replication, where a primary failure may lead to the loss of a few of the latest transactions that have yet to be streamed to any replicas.

 Timescale replicas act like hot standbys

-A warm standby means that the replica (standby) is ready to take over operations as soon as the primary fails, as opposed to a “cold standby” which might take a while to restore before it can begin processing requests.
+A warm standby means that the replica (standby) is ready to take over operations as soon as the primary fails, as opposed to a “cold standby,” which might take a while to restore before it can begin processing requests.
 This is closely related to the high availability mentioned earlier.
 The process of the standby/replica becoming the primary is called failover, which is covered more below.
-Since Timescale replicas are also read replicas – i.e., they can also be used for read-only queries – they are considered hot standbys instead of just warm standbys.
+Since Timescale replicas are also read replicas—i.e., they can also be used for read-only queries—they are considered hot standbys instead of just warm standbys.

 As we will talk about in later sections, allowing you to read from your replicas gives you the option to direct some of your read-only workloads to your replica, freeing capacity in your primary.
 This means that in Timescale, you will not only have a replica ready to take over at any moment if the primary happens to fail, but you can also get value from it beyond availability, even if there’s no failure.